 Let’s face it; your students are going to be tired!

-They probably haven’t had a normal bedtime for two weeks.
-So waking up early will mean, they’re going to be tired in class (and a little cranky).
+They probably haven't had a regular bedtime for two weeks.
+So waking up early will mean they're going to be tired in class (and a little cranky).

-Want to make it even more fun, go outside for some fresh air and have the snack.
-It doesn’t have to take too long, maybe 5 minutes or so.
-But the fresh air and the snack will help get their energy levels back up!
+Want to make it even more fun?
+Go outside for some fresh air and have a snack.
+It doesn't have to take too long, maybe 5 minutes or so.
+But the fresh air and snack will help keep their energy levels up!

 Take It Slow

-This isn’t a plan but more of a suggestion.
-Heading back on the first day after the break isn’t the best time to introduce anything new or expect the kids to be working at their best.
-In fact, I suggest, slowing things down today and adding an extra cushion of time to your activities.
-If you plan 15 minutes for journal writing normally, plan for 20 minutes today.
-If you normally read a story for 10 minutes, give it 15 or 20 minutes today.
+This isn't a plan but more of a suggestion.
+Heading back on the first day after the break isn't the best time to introduce anything new or expect the kids to work at their best.
+In fact, I suggest slowing things down today and adding an extra cushion of time to your activities.
+If you usually plan 15 minutes for journal writing, plan for 20 minutes today.
+If you usually read a story for 10 minutes, give it 15 or 20 minutes today.

 Use Engaging Activities